 FEMA-sponsored programs, require participating communities to identify repetitive loss areas.
 A repetitive loss area is the portion of a floodplain holding structures that FEMA has identified as meeting the definition of repetitive loss.
 Identifying repetitive loss areas helps to identify structures that are at risk but are not on FEMA's list of repetitive loss structures because no flood insurance policy was in force at the time of loss.
-Figure 12-12 shows the location of repetitive loss properties in Jackson County and the participating communities.

 Information regarding repetitive loss properties is on file with the Texas Water Development Board.